Breast development can be an exciting and daunting time for pre-teens, teens and their parents.

 What about older teens?

 If they are wearing an underwired bra, check the wire comes right around the contour of the breast and sits behind the breast.
 If the cup is too small the wire will dig into the breast and will cause discomfort.
+Use the tips on Cups above on "what to look for when checking if your bra fits" to find the most comfortable fit from your wire.

 For more help and support with bra fitting for your child, please check out my personal styling for teenagers.